Privat33r-dev/MiniMonoRepo/ItemTracker/README.md

 # Item Tracker CLI

-## Part below is a part of the assignment

 ## Project Summary

 This project is a command-line tool designed to track and analyze items from an input file or stream.
-At its core, the program counts occurrences of items and provides users with functionality to search for specific items frequency, list all tracked items with their frequencies, and even display a histogram.
-The goal of this project was to create a simple utility to visualize item frequency data while adhering to clean and maintainable coding practices.
+At its core, the program counts occurrences of items and provides users with functionality to search for specific items, list all tracked items with their frequencies, and even display a histogram.
+The goal of this project was to create a simple yet powerful utility to manage and visualize item frequency data while adhering to clean and maintainable coding practices.

 ## Achievements

-I’m particularly proud of several aspects of this project:
+I am particularly proud of several aspects of this project:
-- **Test Coverage:** The project has robust [test coverage](../ItemTrackerTest/).
+- **Test Coverage:** The project has robust test coverage.
 Each core feature is thoroughly tested to ensure reliability and correctness.
-- **Code Quality:** The implementation follows the **SOLID principles** and adheres to the **Google C++ Style Guide**, making the code base consistent, maintainable, readable, and professional.
+- **Code Quality:** The implementation follows the **SOLID principles** and adheres to the **Google C++ Style Guide**, making the code base maintainable, readable, and professional.
 - **Maintainability:** I focused on keeping the code modular, with clear separation of responsibilities between classes like `ItemTracker` and `ItemTrackerCli`.
-Moreover, the `MiniUtils` library provided utilities required across all the projects, which allowed me to keep implementation DRY.

 ## Areas for Improvement